Echo-Nie/DPASyn/README.md

 # DPASyn

-This repository contains the source code for the paper **"DPASyn: Mechanism-Aware Drug Synergy Prediction via Dual Attention and Precision-Aware Quantization"**, This paper is available at [here](https://arxiv.org/abs/2505.19144).
+This repository contains the source code for the paper **"DPASyn: Mechanism-Aware Drug Synergy Prediction via Dual Attention and Precision-Aware Quantization"**.